Moonbug Entertainment

-Moonbug Entertainment Ltd., commonly shortened to simply Moonbug, is a British children's media company and multi-channel network headquartered in London, with an office in Los Angeles.
-Founded in 2018 and owned by Candle Media, Moonbug creates and distributes children’s video and audio content.
+Moonbug Entertainment Limited, trading as Moonbug, is a British children's media company and multi-channel network headquartered in London, with an office in Los Angeles.
+Founded in 2018 and owned by Candle Media, Moonbug creates and distributes children's video and audio content.
 It is known for managing popular YouTube channels Cocomelon and Little Baby Bum, as well as series such as Mia's Magic Playground, Blippi, and My Magic Pet Morphle.

-Moonbug’s programming spans animation, live-action, and puppet shows and is available on over 100 platforms in 26 languages.
+Moonbug's programming spans animation, live-action, and puppet shows and is available on over 100 platforms in 26 languages.